merimas01/BeautySalon/README.md

 ### Setup

-- open desktop_app.exe from Debug folder in zipped archive fit-build-2025-03-01.zip
+- Run desktop_app.exe from Debug folder in the zipped archive fit-build-2025-03-01.zip

 ### Credentials